Yulia Arsen

 BIO

-She studied contemporary dance in Munich (Iwanson) and in Kassel (SOZO vim) and later performed her own works in Radialsystem (Berlin), mumok (Vienna), SAAL Biennaal (Tallinn) and in other venues and festivals in Germany, Russia, Estonia, Ireland, Romania and Austria.
+Yulia Arsen is an interdisciplinary artist and choreographer who works at the intersection of dance, theater and contemporary art.
+She studied contemporary dance in Munich (Iwanson) and Kassel (SOZO vim) and then presented her own creations at Radialsystem (Berlin), mumok (Vienna), SAAL Biennaal (Tallinn) WHAT NEXT festival (Limerick), Iridescent festival (Bucharest) as well as other venues and festivals in Germany, Russia and Austria.

 Now she is based in France, where she became an Adami fellow (2023) and established her company Bedroom Community (2025).
-At the moment she is working on the trilogy Forever Lost: a nostalgic series of lost futures, contains of 3 chapters: Do you really wanna live forever, Utrennik and After Party.
+At the moment she is working on the interdisciplinary trilogy Forever Lost: a nostalgic series of lost futures, contains of 3 chapters: Do you really wanna live forever, Utrennik and After Party.

 Do you really wanna live forever (2024-2026)